-Almost all dogs will develop eye discharge at some point in their lives.
-Sometimes this eye discharge is completely normal while other times it is an indication of a problem.
-If eye boogers are a result of a problem, ignoring them can lead to bigger eye issues.
-Because of this, knowing how to differentiate between problematic eye boogers and normal eye debris is a helpful skill for any dog owner to develop.
+Eye boogers may look unpleasant, but almost all dogs will experience ocular discharge at some point in their lives, and it usually doesn't indicate a health problem.
+If eye boogers are a result of an illness or irritation, then ignoring them can lead to bigger eye issues.
+So, knowing how to differentiate between problematic eye discharge and normal eye debris will help you keep your dog's eyes bright and healthy.

 What Are Eye Boogers?

-Eye boogers can be clear, white, yellow, red, dark brown, or black in color and can build up in the corners of your dog's eyes.
-Sometimes they only appear after your dog has been sleeping, much like people can wake up with sleep crust or eye goop in the morning, while other times they continually build up throughout the day.
+Eye boogers are a buildup of ocular discharge at the inner corners of a dog's eyes.
+This "gunk" can appear after your dog has been sleeping, much like people who wake up with sleep crust in the morning, or it may continually build up throughout the day.
 Eye boogers are primarily a mixture of mucous, tears, and skin cells and are technically referred to as rheum.
-They can be normal in small amounts but large amounts of eye boogers can be an indication of a problem.

 Causes of Eye Boogers in Dogs